jakobaugustspreng/python_sessions/README.md

         str class has a method called split, you can use it to get each field per annotation. you can use sort from numpy on strings.

  # Week 5:
-    The file for the exercises can be found in the Folder: Session 5 with the file name: session_5.ipynb
+  The Homework execises can be found at the end of the session_5.ipynb file
   ## Strcuture:
       Reusing the same annotations we work with in the previous session, answer the following items using the libraries we saw today:
       - How many annotations you have per month and year.
 Which month has more annotation files.